JohnnyBazooka89/StSModTheBlackbeard/README.md

 Other mechanics are:
 - Cannonballs - 0 cost attacks that deal 8 (12) damage and exhaust.
 - Resistance - for each point of Resistance enemies deal 1 damage less.
-- Gold scaling card - some cards scale with how much Gold you gained this run.
+- Gold scaling cards - some cards scale with how much Gold you gained this run.
-- Debuff cleansing - Blackbeard is able to play powerful cards with negative effects, and later cleanse his debuffs
+- Debuff cleansing - The Blackbeard is able to play powerful cards with negative effects, and later cleanse his debuffs

 Gameplay:
 ![Gameplay](screenshots/Gameplay.jpg)